am-squid/Developpeur-Ethereum/3. Solidity/Project_Voting/README.md

 There is only one active voting session at any given time.
 This limitation is set because the given events does not integrate a session number.
 With this constraint, these events would become meaningless with multiple active sessions.
-I limit the number of active session to one to keep them useful.
+I decided to limit the number of active session to one, to keep them useful.

 ## Getters
 The only public param I have for my contract is the sessionNumber.